Logius-standaarden/API-Design-Rules/Inleiding v1.0.md

 ## Status of the API Designrules

-This version of the desgnrules has been submitted to "Forum Standaardisatie" for inclusion
-on the Comply or Explain list of mandatory standards in the Dutch Public Sector.
+This version of the designrules has been submitted to "Forum Standaardisatie" for inclusion on the Comply or Explain list of mandatory standards in the Dutch Public Sector.
 This document originates from chapter 4 of the document "API Strategie voor de Nederlandse Overheid" which can be found at the following location: http://docs.geostandaarden.nl/api/vv-hr-API-Strategie-20190715

 ## Authors